martinescoz/uacbypass-fud-crypterps/README.md

 ## License

-This project is licensed under the MI
+This project is licensed under th